opener-project/ner-base/core/README.md

   + Release 1.4.0 [400MB+]: [nerc-models-1.4.0.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-models-1.4.0.tgz)
   + Releases 1.3.3-1.3.6: [nerc-models-1.3.+.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-models-1.3.3.tgz)

-Every models is trained with the averaged Perceptron algorithm as described in (Collins 2002) and as implemented in Apache OpenNLP.
+Every model is trained with the averaged Perceptron algorithm as described in (Collins 2002) and as implemented in Apache OpenNLP.

 + **Basque**: eu-clusters model, trained on egunkaria dataset, F1 76.72 on 3 class evaluation and F1 75.40 on 4 classes.